Covid-19 / Coronavirus Information

 If an accident or injury happens whilst using the test kit, please seek medical care by calling 111 (or 999 if it is an emergency).
 Please also report what happened using this website: https://coronavirus-yellowcard.mhra.gov.uk/

-We will be sending home Lateral Flow Device (LFD) tests.
+We regularly send home a supply of Lateral Flow Device (LFD) tests.
 They are a fast and simple way to test people who do not have symptoms of COVID-19, but who may still be spreading the virus.
 The tests are easy to use and give results in 30 minutes.

 Are LFD tests accurate?